 By ‘securely storing data’ we mean that such data

-remains available until a request is received from an electronic Colleague that is entitled to request deletion of such data;
+remains available until a request is received from an digital colleague that is entitled to request deletion of such data;

 remains unchanged during the time in which it is stored;

-It is expected that components other than the Holder and Issuer will (arise and) need access.
-One example could be a component that is capable of securely signing data on behalf of the Owner.
+It is expected that components other than the holder and issuer will (arise and) need access.
+One example could be a component that is capable of securely signing data on behalf of the principal.
 Another example could be a component that implements some kind of credential revocation functionality.

 4. Initial SSI-Agent Network Architecture